isildur13/Documentation/register.md

 # Daily Learnings..
 Register.

+## 16 April 2020
+	* Starting with C.
+	* Starting with Basics of Linux Kernel.
+	* Starting with Makefile.

+## 10 April - 15 April Break

 ## 9 April 2020
 	* Issues with go provisioner.
 		* Discovered that sleep command should be added after linking and then check for the availability of the binary.